sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Menu/README.md

-The Menu is a component to stylize a list.
-The Menu is used as the container for Options inside the different Select component types and as the container for the Suggestions of the AutoComplete.
+The `Menu` is a component to stylize a list.
+Usage examples of the `Menu` are the `Options` container inside the different `Select` component types and as the container for the `Suggestions` of the `AutoComplete`.

 Example: